 And while off days will happen, the most important factor in an effective routine is its consistency.
 Be as consistent so that if the time comes for you to change plans, your baby will be more willing to oblige.
 Having grown so used to a consistent routine, he’ll see off days as exciting changes to routine, rather than overwhelming disruptions.

 Even now, my kids at seven- and three-years-old still have a routine that has evolved over time.
 We’ve replaced feedings with tucking in blankets, though we still read four books as we did when they were babies.

 I credit routines for accommodating changes or special occasions thrown our way.
-And routines have given my kids a consistent ending to their days, one they’ve come to rely on and expect, for a good night’s sleep.
+Routines have given my kids a consistent ending to their days, one they’ve come to rely on and expect, for a good night’s sleep.

 Get more tips: